Rickventura/15693-TI-tag-it/README.md

 Chameleon mini rev G Texas Tag-it STANDARD

 Tag-it standard functionality added and tested.
 Writing single block was also implemented and successfully tested.
-Two new files, TITagitstandard.h and TITagitstandard.c, were added to the exsisting iso 15693 codec and application files.
+Two new files, TITagitstandard.h and TITagitstandard.c, were added to the exsisting iso 15693 application files.
-A few changes to the firmare files are necessary to include tag-it standard functionality as explained below:
+A few changes to the firmare files are necessary to include Texas Instruments "tag-it standard" functionality as explained below:

 add the the following line to file /Chameleon-Mini/Application/application.h: